itshaadi/IMDBi/README.md

 ![Banner 720x250](http://up.vbiran.ir/uploads/38370145572453843585_banner-980x250.jpg)
 <br/><br/>
 **IMDBi** is a wordpress plugin.
 With this plugin installed, you could get information about movies / series you want, and use them in your posts by shortcodes or in your own template using functions.
-Note that this plugin doesn't have any templates packed in, you have to create a template if you want to ([Function Reference](https://github.com/iazami/imdbi/wiki/Function-Reference)).
+Note that this plugin doesn't have any templates packed in, you have to create a template if you want to ([Function Reference](https://github.com/iazami/imdbi/wiki/Function-Reference) - [Sample Card](https://github.com/iazami/IMDBi/wiki/Sample-Card)).

 ### Features
 * Ajax Searching.